 It is known that about 2% of the population has thinning of the bone that can lead to SCD.
 From our clinic numbers, 154/27,000 patients is about 0.5% of dizzy patients.
 Of course, this is an immensely rough estimate as it depends on many uncontrolled variables.
 SCD is more commonly diagnosed in women (1.2:1) and is also more common on the left side (Karimnejad et al, 2016).

 SCD never gets better -- it only stays the same or gets worse (without surgery).
-Radiology studies show that the thickness of the SCC decreases with advancing age as well (Davey et al, 2015).
+Radiology studies show that the thickness of the bone over the SCC (Superior semicircular canal) decreases with advancing age as well (Davey et al, 2015).

-Eye movements in this syndrome align with the superior canal (Ostrowski, Hain and Wiet, 1997; Cremer et al, 2000).
+Eye movements in this syndrome elicited by pressure or sound align with the superior canal (Ostrowski, Hain and Wiet, 1997; Cremer et al, 2000).
 A similar dehiscence can be caused by other processes that wear away bone, such as vascular malformations (Brantberg et al, 2004).
 As people age, the frequency of X-ray findings of SCD increases (Nadgir et al, 2011).
 This suggests that SCD is at least part an acquired condition, and also that it should get worse with age.